Where to Stay in Istanbul First Time: Best Areas

 Sultanahmet

-Sultanahmet, also known as Istanbul Old Town, is the best area to stay in Istanbul for first-time travelers due to its close proximity to Istanbul’s top tourist attractions such as Hagia Sophia, Blue Mosque, Topkapi Palace, Grand Bazaar, and Spice Bazaar.
-If you stay here, you will be located in the middle of everything, within walking distance to the most famous sights, as well as many restaurants, bars, and shops.
+Sultanahmet, also known as Istanbul Old Town, is the best overall area to stay in Istanbul for first-time travelers due to its central location and proximity to Istanbul’s top tourist attractions such as Hagia Sophia, Blue Mosque, Topkapi Palace, Grand Bazaar, and Spice Bazaar.

 Located in the region of Fatih on the south side of the Golden Horn, Sultanahmet is the historical and cultural heart of Istanbul.
 There are many tourist attractions here that you can easily explore on foot or on public transport.